 17600 Interstate 45 South

 The Woodlands, TX 77384

 This course meets the criteria for 14 contact hours (1.4 CEUs).

 14 hours or 1.4 CEUs for dieticians

 Approved provider of continuing education by the American Occupational Therapy Association #3043, for 14 contact hours; 1.4 CEUs

 This course is offered for up to 1.4 ASHA CEUs (Intermediate level, Professional area).

-This program has been submitted for approval of 14 clock hours of continuing education credit by the TX Speech-Language-Hearing-Association (TSHA).
+The learning assessment for this course was successfully completed.
+This program has been approved for 14 clock hours of continuing education credit by the Texas Speech-Language-Hearing Association

 CERPS allocated by ILBCE; IBLCE Verification Number C1991290